agourlay/cornichon/cornichon-docs/docs/pbt/random-model-exploration.md

 It is of course not required to call a generator when building a `Step`.

-*However it is required to have the same `Property` type for all properties within a `model` definition.*
+*However, it is required to have the same `Property` type for all properties within a `model` definition.*

 Having `generators` as input enables the `action` to introduce some randomness in its effect.